AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Evaluation

 Since manually deriving the partial derivative on the right hand side is error-prone, we rely on Taichi's automatic differentiation system~\cite{hu2019difftaichi}.
 The key optimization opportunity is the following code:

 The code above does the forward computation of total energy $L(\mathbf{x})$, and then automatically evaluates for \lstinline{x.grad}, which is essentially $\frac{\partial L(\mathbf{x})}{\partial \mathbf{x}_i}$.
-In the majority of the cases, the result of the total energy $L$ is not used, so by looking at the whole program our optimizer can automatically eliminate the forward computation, only doing the backward gradient evaluation.
-Whole-program dead store elimination plays the most important role in this benchmark case.
+In the majority of the cases where we only need the gradient rather than the total energy itself, the result of the total energy $L$ is \emph{not used}.
+By looking at a long window of kernels, our optimizer can automatically eliminate the forward computation, only doing the backward gradient evaluation.
+Inter-kernel dead store elimination plays the most important role in this benchmark case.

-An interesting observation is that our system gets significantly higher speed up on CUDA than x64.
+An interesting observation is that our system gets {a} significantly higher speed up{speedup} on CUDA than x64.
 This is because the particle-to-grid (P2G) transfer step plays different roles in the total time consumption.
-Note that P2G requires atomic add, which is a relatively cheap operation on CUDA (native hardware support) yet expensive operation on x64 (needs software compare and swap).
-As a result, when our whole-program optimization is on, P2G takes $51\%$ run time on x64, yet only $7\%$ on CUDA.
-This means the forward total energy computation, which is optimized out, occupies smaller fraction on x64 (since P2G remains the bottleneck), hence a smaller speed up.
+Note that P2G requires atomic add, which is a relatively cheap operation on CUDA (native hardware support) yet expensive operation on x64 (needs software read-modify-write using hardware CAS).
+As a result, when our inter-kernel optimization is on, P2G takes $51\%$ run time on x64, yet only $7\%$ on CUDA.
+This means the forward total energy computation, which is optimized out, occupies {a} smaller fraction on x64 (since P2G remains the bottleneck), hence a smaller speedup.